zeebe-io/zeebe-cluster-testbench/README.md

 #### Analyse Cluster

 This process is usually called after a failure occurred.
-It notifies an engineer and keeps the cluster alive until analysis has completed
+It notifies an engineer and keeps the cluster alive until analysis has completed.
+Analysis can be marked as completed by either completing the task or sending the `Analysis Completed` message.

 ![analyse-cluster](docs/assets/analyse-cluster.png)